SumeetChougule/chaoschain/docs/introduction/quick-start.md

 # Quick Start Guide

-Get ChaosChain up and running in minutes!
-This guide will help you set up a local network with AI agents and start experimenting with agentic consensus.
+Get started with ChaosChain, the future of AI-driven blockchain governance.
+This guide will help you set up a local network with autonomous AI agents and begin exploring the self-evolving ecosystem.

 ## Prerequisites